alicefvictorino/cell-instance-segmentation/README.md

 - [License](#-license)
 - [References](#-references)

----

 ## 🎯 Objective

 Manual analysis of microscopy images for cell identification and quantification is a **slow, subjective, and error-prone** process.
-This project offers an automated solution that aims to **automatize** individual cell detection and segmentation, and **extracts quantitative metrics** from images, such as area and perimeter (in pixels), circularity and elongation.

----
+This project provides an automated solution for:
+* Individual cell detection and instance segmentation.
+* Extraction of quantitative morphological metrics (e.g., area, perimeter, circularity, aspect ratio) from segmented cells.

 ## 🚀 How to Run